Formula Engine

-Appsuite Formula is an expression written in a syntax based on a subset of JavaScript ES6, when evaluated returns a value.
-The Formula makes use of literals, operators, functions and variables to implement a piece of business logic, for ex., add 5% discount to existing value.
+Expression is a string written in a syntax based on a subset of JavaScript ES6.
+The Expression can make use of literals, operators, functions and business data to implement a piece of business logic, for ex., add 5% discount to existing value.

 This page documents the overall syntax and usage of Formulas.
-Functions page has the list of supported functions that you can use in Formulas.
+Formula Functions page has the list of supported functions that you can use in a Formula and use Formula Playground to try out formulas and see the results.

 Concepts